beartell/mbase/docs/source/inference/quickstart/setup/compile_from_source.rst

 and start compiling the project.
 However, since the `llama.cpp <llama.cpp_>`_ library will be compiled with `MBASE <mbase_main_>`_, you should look at the `llama.cpp <llama.cpp_>`_ cmake build flags in the original repository for detailed build configuration.
-This documentation will include build configuration only for CUDA and x86_64 builds.
+This documentation will include build configuration only for CUDA, x86_64, and Apple Metal builds.

 .. important::

     llama.cpp supports multiple backends for inference.
-    This documentation only mentions the normal x86_64 and CUDA GPU backend builds.
+    This documentation only mentions the normal CUDA GPU, x86_64, and Apple Metal backend builds.
     In order to build the llama.cpp library with the backend you desire or detailed configuration and for more information in general, refer to `llama.cpp <llama.cpp_>`_ repository.

 ------------